royalmo/docker-networks/README.md

 - `docker system prune -a` will delete **everything** you created using docker
   commands: networks, images, rules... this can be a good idea if you don't know what you just did.
-There are less heavy ways to fix things, but this will work everytime.
+There are less heavy ways to fix things, but this will work every time.

-There are a ton of commands, and some of them will be explained along this document, but if you wish to have a cheatsheet you can check the official documentation.
+There are a ton of commands, and some of them will be explained along this document, but if you wish to have a cheat sheet you can check the official documentation.

 ### Exercises and tasks

-Now that you have some knowleadge about Docker, let's play a little bit with it.
+Now that you have some knowledge about Docker, let's play a little bit with it.

 > **EXERCISE 4**
 >